hopkins385/ragna-sdk/README.md

-# RAGNA Typescript SDK
+# RAGNA Gen AI SDK for TypeScript and JavaScript

 ## Overview

-The RAGNA Typescript SDK provides a set of tools and classes for interacting with the RAGNA API.
+The RAGNA GenAI SDK provides a set of tools and classes for interacting with the RAGNA API.
 It simplifies the process of making HTTP requests, managing authentication, and handling errors.

 ## Installation